 Lacing: The initial stage of wheel building.
 Also, the way in which spokes are arranged so that they go under and over each other.

 Locking compound: Liquid used to 'lock' threads together.
-Loctite is the most common and comes in various grades depending according to the size of threads being joined and how permanent the attachment needs to be.
+Loctite is the most common and comes in various grades according to the size of threads being joined and how permanent the attachment needs to be.

 Lockring: Large nut used to hold a part in place.
 Most commonly, the special nut that holds a cassette in place.